98% of Avila First-Year Students Received Scholarships or Financial Aid Last Year

 Will you need a Student Loan?

-While there are a lot of scholarship opportunities available to you, many students will need to take out a student loan from either the Federal government (Federal Direct Loans) or from private sources such as a bank or financial institution.
+While there are a lot of scholarships, many students will need to take out a student loan from either the Federal government (Federal Direct Loans) or from private sources such as a bank or financial institution.
 Before you take out a loan, make sure you understand who is making the loan and the terms and conditions of the loan, as loans must be repaid.
 Click here for more student loan information and resources.